atmacvit/meditables/README.md

-# meditables
+# MediTables-IIIT

-Dataset, code and pre-trained models for table localization in document images from healthcare/medical domain
+The Dataset, Code and Pre-trained Models for table localization in document images from the healthcare/medical domain